mozilla/skywriter/docs/userguide/vcs.html.markdown

 ##### vcs revert #####

-If you decide that you're not happy with changes you've made, you can revert your checked out copies of the files to the last revision in the local Bespin repository. `vcs revert` will revert the current file. `vcs revert -a` will revert all files, and you can also individually list files in the current project that you'd like to revert.
+If you decide that you're not happy with changes you've made, you can revert your checked out copies of the files to the last revision in the local Skywriter repository. `vcs revert` will revert the current file. `vcs revert -a` will revert all files, and you can also individually list files in the current project that you'd like to revert.

 This does not access remote files, so you will not need your keychain password for this command.